code-423n4/2023-01-biconomy-findings/data/RaymondFam-G.md

 ## Private function with embedded modifier reduces contract size
 Consider having the logic of a modifier embedded through a private function to reduce contract size if need be.
 A private visibility that saves more gas on function calls than the internal visibility is adopted because the modifier will only be making this call inside the contract.

-For instance, the modifier instance below may be refactored as follows:
+For instance, the modifier instance below may be refactored as follows just as it has been implemented in [SelfAuthorized.sol](https://github.com/code-423n4/2023-01-biconomy/blob/main/scw-contracts/contracts/smart-contract-wallet/common/SelfAuthorized.sol):

 [File: SmartAccountNoAuth.sol#L82-L85](https://github.com/code-423n4/2023-01-biconomy/blob/main/scw-contracts/contracts/smart-contract-wallet/SmartAccountNoAuth.sol#L82-L85)